Ethical-Dyl/MY_Resume/README.md

 6. Continually develop competency in the Electronics Department.
 Assists in the training and provides self-study documentation to ET1s, ET2s and ET3s.
 7. Participate in the District HSE & Quality program.
-8. Has an understanding of well-site operations as well as the application and operating conditions of USWS equipment.
+8. Have an understanding of well-site operations as well as the application and operating conditions of USWS equipment.
 9. Perform a Risk Analysis before each job or task to identify & address potential safety hazards.
 Corrects and reports hazards immediately.